 - Recognize when a userid switch will be performed and remove any pointers to private memory areas that are in the scratch pad.

-Note: Neither of these actions will result in a loss of function that had been performed without the PTF.
-Any data areas created before the userid switch were always deleted, before the PTF this also included the scratch pad.
+Note: Neither of these actions will result in a loss of function that had been previously provided by these exits.
+Any data areas created before the userid switch have always deleted, the difference is that before the PTF (or upgrade) the scratch pad area was also deleted.

 Note: Be sure to use a system key (0-7) for any such areas.
 If sensitive information is stored in these control blocks, a fetch protected subpool (such as 231) should also be used.